6. Database Management with the JDBC API

 // number of columns

-while(RS.next()){ // as long as there is a row to process
+while(RS.next()){ // as long as there's a line to operate

-// display it on the screen
+// it is displayed on screen

-for(int i=1;i<nbColumns;i++)
+for(int i=1;i<nbColonnes;i++)

 System.out.print(RS.getString(i)+",");

-}// next row of the ResultSet
+}// next line of ResultSet

 } else {

-// it was an update query
+// it was an update request

 // follow-up